2. Configure Apache2 server on Ubuntu

 In Linux, the recommended directory to establish a virtual host is: /var/www/html

-Thus, to initiate the website make a directory under the /var/www/
+To initiate the website, make a directory under the /var/www/ directory as follows:

 sudo mkdir -p /var/www/example.com/html